Handicapping

 Want to know more about how to consider horses dropping down a level or what to look for when a horse is trying tougher company?
 This is your section!

-Can the horse get the distance?
+Can the horse "get the distance?"
 Would a "cutback" in distance enhance their chances?
 We'll explore the many ways you can read a horse's chance when they encounter a distance change.

 Understanding pace and how it can affect the race is a core handicapping skill.
 What are the likely pace scenarios and who could benefit from them?
 We'll help you figure out how to ask and answer these questions.

 Is a trainer on a hot streak?
 Is there a bias developing in the track?
-Is the horse's work out pattern indicating anything?
+Is the horse's work pattern indicating anything?
 Patterns come in all shapes and sizes and we'll help you figure out how to identify them.

 The psychological aspects of the game can play as of a much a part of in your decision making process as the analytical aspects.